-A key theme heard through the TDM Action Plan process is the need to humanize the people who use all forms of transportation and share their stories.
+- A key theme heard through the TDM Action Plan process is the need to humanize the people who use active transportation and share their stories. - Ensure storytelling and communication is done with an eye for language and environmental justice.

 Communicate the progress made toward additional mobility options in Northern Colorado.